 In our previous real estate investment blogs on flipping homes vs. buy-and-hold we talked about why different types of investors are better suited for each strategy.
-Choosing whether to flip or hold may depend on your financial situation, your goals, and the time you have.
+Choosing whether to flip or to hold may depend on your financial situation, your goals, and the time you have.

 On the other side of the spectrum is a busy professional with a lucrative but demanding career outside of real estate.
 He might already have significant retirement savings through his IRA or 401K.
-He is looking for more entrepreneurial ways to accelerate his wealth building.
+He is looking for more entrepreneurial ways to accelerate his wealth-building.
 For him, investing in rental properties offers a way to diversify his assets and protect himself from stock market fluctuations.

 Of course, life is more complex than these two scenarios.
 A true entrepreneurial spirit requires nimble thinking.
-Few opportunities come in exact forms and shapes we expect them.
+Only some opportunities come in the exact forms and shapes we expect them.
 Our young agent might find a perfect home to rent out.
 Our seasoned professional might encounter a flip opportunity he cannot afford to miss.
 Here are some practical questions that you need to ask when evaluating a real estate investment opportunity.

 How much profit will I make by flipping this home?

 My personal recommendation is to start with evaluating how profitable your property will be as a flip.
 The return on the investment you need to aim for should be at least 15%.
 In addition to this, any flip expected to generate less than $20,000 in profit is probably not worth your time.
 This is because you could encounter unexpected expenses that might lower your profits further.
 However, if you can book immediate profits of $30,000 or more, it’s better to go ahead and flip the property.
+You can use our hard money calculator to run a detailed analysis.

 Am I building “instant equity” to justify turning this real estate investment opportunity into a rental?